Types of Aid Available- GRANTS

 Provides need-based awards to cover a portion of the State Tuition Fee for eligible undergraduate students who are California residents or are otherwise determined as eligible.
 System-wide, the priority is to award a SUG at least equal to the amount of the State Tuition Fee of $5,472 to eligible, first time undergraduate students.

-In order for students to be eligible for SUG awards beginning in the Fall 2013 term, they must meet the following:
+In order for students to be eligible for SUG awards, they must meet the following:

 - Students must be enrolled at least half time;

 - Students must not have accumulated more than 125% units earned in their CSU undergraduate careers;